ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Choose a machine type, or flavor.
 You can deploy your worker nodes as virtual machines on shared or dedicated hardware, or as physical machines on bare metal.
 Available physical and virtual machines types vary by the zone in which you deploy the cluster.
 For more information, see the documentation for the `ibmcloud oc flavors (macine-types)` [command](#cs_machine_types).
 This value is required for standard clusters and is not available for free clusters.</dd>

 <dt><code>--size-per-zone <em>WORKERS_PER_ZONE</em></code></dt>
 <dd>The number of workers to create in each zone.
-This value is required, and must be 1 or greater.
-Keep in mind that you must have a minimum of 1 worker node in your worker pool at all times, and at least 2 worker nodes per cluster.</dd>
+This value is required, and must be 2 or greater.</dd>

 <dt><code>--hardware <em>ISOLATION</em></code></dt>
 <dd>The level of hardware isolation for your worker node.
 Use `dedicated` if you want to have available physical resources that are dedicated to you only, or `shared` to allow physical resources to be shared with other IBM customers.
 The default is `shared`.
 For bare metal flavors, specify `dedicated`.
 This value is required.</dd>